werpu/angular-bootstrap-picker/README.md

 * pickerOnlyMode {"SINGLE_BUFFERED" | "DOUBLE_BUFFERED"} if this is set, the date picker is shown in picker only mode, SINGLE_BUFFRED means that the selection is instantly reflected in the model.
 DOUBLE_BUFFERED means a set button has to be pressed to update the model.
 * endOfDay {optional:boolean} if a new date is picked the end of day is returned automatically (do not mix this with pickermode DATE_TIME)
+* appendToBody {optional:boolean} this is a styling related attribute, sometimes a relative positioning of the popup does not work in certain styling situations (aka embedded scrollbars for instance), in thise case you can set this attribute to true and a position fixed positioning with popop offset calculation is used.

 ### Following callbacks are available